2023 Most Popular Industrial Production Technology Associate Degree Schools in Indiana

 On average, industrial production tech graduates from Ivy Tech Community College take out $14,293 in student loans while working on their Associate Degree.

-Out of the 4 schools in Indiana that were part of this year’s ranking, Vincennes University landed the # 2 spot on the list.
-Vincennes University is a fairly large public school located in the town of Vincennes.
+A rank of #2 on this year’s list means Vincennes University is a great place for industrial production technology students working on their associate degree.
+Vincennes University is a fairly large public school located in the remote town of Vincennes.

 Women make up 6% of the industrial production tech majors at the school.